-Friends of Sloan Canyon continues to grow and evolve taking on greater roles as a conduit between the community and Sloan Canyon.
+Friends of Sloan Canyon provides community support and educational resources that enhance the conservation, protection and public enjoyment of Sloan Canyon National Conservation Area.
 The Bureau of Land Management is moving forward to implement it's management plan for the NCA, and in 2015 we entered into a partnership with them in support of these efforts.
-Activities and initiatives being planned include:
+We're currently working on the following activities and initiatives:

 Contact Station Staffing

 Planning is underway for Sloan Canyon's official visitor center, located at the NCA border between Henderson's Inspirada community and the Petroglyph Management Area.
 Until construction is completed BLM has placed a temporary structure on site.
 We help recruit and train volunteers to provide information for visitors at this visitor contact station.